2039: [USACO 2024 US Open Contest Bronze] Problem 1. Logical Moos

 It may be proven that if multiple phrases can be evaluated during a given step, it does not matter which one is chosen; the statement will always evaluate to the same value.

 FJ has queries.
 In each query, he gives you two integers and (, and are both odd), and deletes the segment from keyword to keyword inclusive.
-In turn, he wishes to replace the segment he just deleted with just one simple
+In turn, he wishes to replace the segment he just deleted with just one simple or so that the whole statement evaluates to a certain boolean value.
+Help FJ determine if it's possible!

 The next line contains strings, a valid boolean statement.